Why It Works

 - Cocoa powder, a starch, helps thicken the frosting, while simmering intensifies its flavor.

 This rich and creamy frosting is essentially our eggless chocolate mousse finished with butter instead of cream.
 Its flavor hinges entirely on the deep, dark flavor of top-notch Dutch cocoa, so don't expect the same results from a low-fat brand.

-- 2 ounces Dutch cocoa powder, such as Cacao Barry Extra Brute (about 2/3 cup, spooned; 55g); see note
+2 ounces Dutch cocoa powder, such as Cacao Barry Extra Brute (about 2/3 cup, spooned; 55g); see notes

 For the Base: Combine sugar, Dutch cocoa, and salt in a 5-quart stainless steel or enameled Dutch oven.
 When the cocoa is distributed into the sugar, whisk in milk and cream.
 If you have a scale, weigh the pot and ingredients together so you can digitally track the reduction.
 Place over medium heat, stirring occasionally with a heat-resistant spatula, until milk begins to simmer, about 12 minutes.
 (If this takes substantially more or less time, adjust the heat accordingly to better match the pace of the cooking process in step 2.)

 Simmer, stirring and scraping continuously to prevent a milky buildup from forming around the sides or scorching along the bottom.
 Continue cooking and scraping until mixture is as thick and dark as chocolate pudding and reduced to about 2 1/3 cups (24 ounces), about 30 minutes.
 Again, if this process is moving too slowly or too rapidly, simply adjust the heat.
 If you're using a scale, the pot will weigh 25 ounces less than when you started.
 Transfer to a wide dish (such as a 7- by 11-inch baking dish), cover with plastic, and refrigerate until thick and cold, or approximately 70°F (21°C), about 1 hour.